Liberty University College of Osteopathic Medicine

 LUCOM begins reviewing AACOMAS applications when they are available approximately in mid-June.
 The Admissions staff reviews the applications to verify that applicants’ GPA and MCAT minimums are met.
 Those applicants who meet those minimums will be offered a secondary application.
 The secondary applications are reviewed and those applicants who meet the minimum criteria and appear to meet the mission and vision of LUCOM are invited to interview.

-Once applicants have interviewed, their application packets are reviewed by the Admissions Committee members who vote on the outcome for each applicant (Accept, Waitlist, Reject).
+Once applicants have interviewed, their application packets are reviewed by the Admissions Committee members who vote on the outcome for each applicant (Accept, Provisionally Accepted, Reject).
 Applicants are then notified either by phone or email regarding the Admissions Committee’s decision.

 - Primary application service: AACOMAS

-- Submission timing for best consideration: For timely consideration, applicants should submit their AACOMAS application as early as possible and 4 weeks prior to the latest filing date.
-LUCOM strives to have the majority of the class filled by December.
+- Submission timing for best consideration: For timely consideration, applicants should submit their AACOMAS application as early as possible.

 It is the policy of Liberty University and all of its affiliated colleges and organizations to not unlawfully engage in discrimination or harassment against any person because of race, color, religion or creed, sex, gender, sexual orientation, national or ethnic origin, non-disqualifying disability, age, ancestry, marital status, veteran status, political beliefs, or affiliations.